Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_output.md

-# Redirect the output to a file
+# Saving your outputs

 Instead of printing "Hello World!" to the standard output it can be saved to a file.
 In a real-world workflow, this is like having a command that specifies an output file as part of its normal syntax.

-**Both the script and the output definition blocks need to be updated.**
+Here we're going to update the script and the output definition blocks to save the "Hello World!" output.

-## File outputs
+## Outputs definitions

 Outputs definitions in the process blocks typically require a qualifier and a variable name: